-ETA® International is dedicated to fostering excellence in certification by providing industry-accepted credentials that are accredited, technical, and vendor-neutral.
-ETA is committed to providing the highest levels of professionalism to the members and industries served.
+ETA® International is dedicated to fostering excellence in electronics-related fields by providing industry-accepted certifications that are accredited, technical, and vendor-neutral.
+ETA is committed to providing the highest levels of professionalism to its members and industries served.

 ETA International members are professionals in many different technical fields such as Fiber Optics, Smart Home, Renewable Energy, Customer Service, Biomedical, Information Technology, Wireless Communications, and Industrial Electronics.
 Our members range in occupation from students and beginner installers to college professors, journeyman technicians, and company chairmen.